French philosophy: Sartre

+French philosophy also influenced the Caribbean.
+Trinidadian Marxist C. L. R. James (1901–1989) wrote The Black Jacobins (1938) about the Haitian Revolution.
+Sartre, James, and négritude poet Aimé Cesaire influenced Martinican Pan-Africanist Frantz Fanon (1925–1961), supporter of the Algerian War and author of Black Skin, White Masks (1952).
+The Frantz Fanon prize is awarded by the Caribbean Philosophical Association.

+Camus

-Albert Camus (1913–1960) rejected being labelled an existentialist, preferring to be called an absurdist.
-In the opening pages of The Myth of Sisyphus, he states what he considers to be the fundamental question of philosophy: is suicide the correct response to an absurd world?
+Albert Camus (1913–1960), winner of the 1957 Nobel Prize in Literature, rejected being labelled an existentialist, preferring to be called an absurdist.
+In the opening pages of The Myth of Sisyphus (1942), he states what he considers to be the fundamental question of philosophy: is suicide the correct response to an absurd world?
 Likening a Godless life to the story of Sisyphus, where he is doomed forever to push a rock up a hill only for it to roll down again, Camus’ answer is "No. It requires revolt. [...]
 The struggle itself is enough to fill a man’s heart.
 One must imagine Sisyphus happy."
+Camus also wrote The Stranger (1942), ranked greatest book of the 20th Century by Le Monde.